manuel-serrano/hiphop/doc/dev.md

 NET-SIGACTION ::= {   # fields available withe type == "SIGACTION"
   ...
-  signals: [STRING, ...
-STRING]  # the names of the emitted signals }
+  signal: STRING      # the name of the emitted signal }
 ```